 Candidates for the Masters of Arts degree must meet the special requirements specified under the graduate studies section of the Florida State University Bulletin.

-This two-year, two-summer program is focused on providing a superior education in art therapy theory, practice, and research for graduate students so that they may offer exemplary services to those in need including the university and community-at-large.
-The program of studies begins with an exploration of the theoretical foundations of art therapy and related topics.
+This two-year, two-summer program of studies begins with an exploration of the theoretical foundations of art therapy and related topics.
 We strive to be comprehensive in our coverage of the varied theories of art therapy.
-Students will then be placed in internships that will expose them to work with in a variety of individuals with special needs and disabilities.
+Students will then be placed in internships that will expose them to work with a variety of individuals with different special needs and disabilities.

 On July 1, 1965, the Board of Regents of the Florida State University system established a doctoral program in Art Education in the Department of Art Education at Florida State University.

 The first doctoral students were accepted in January, 1966.
 The doctoral program, which may lead to either the doctor of philosophy or doctor of education degree, consists of three special areas of concentration: Art Education, Art Therapy, and Arts Administration.

 Many of the recipients of the doctoral degree are now teaching on the faculties of colleges and universities throughout the United States or are administering arts programs in education or arts institutions and agencies.

 The weekend workshops offered over the summer months, co-sponsored by the FSU Art Therapy Program and the Center for Academic and Professional Development (CAPD), provide a unique learning environment for the students of the Art Therapy program.